Jeff-Oliver/Loan-Analyzer/README.md

 #### This project will allow users to input loan information and see the breakdown of payments over time and the final cost of the loan after repayment

+#### Inspiration for this project came from the current news (Nov 2025) where lawmakers are considering a 50 year mortgage.
+I wanted a tool to help visualize the effects of this change.
+Sure there are tools online, but where's the fun in that!

-##### Python 3.10 will be used for this project to allow the inclusion of LLMs if desired.
+##### Python 3.10 was used for this project to allow the inclusion of LLMs if desired.
 Possibly a web agent that can retrieve current interest rates.
-That might be a fun addition
+That might be a fun addition, but likely slower than an api call

 ## Loan amortization calculation